Cascode: History

 The use of a cascode (sometimes verbified to cascoding) is a common technique for improving analog circuit performance, applicable to both vacuum tubes and transistors.
 The name "cascode" was coined in an article written by Frederick Vinton Hunt and Roger Wayne Hickman in 1939, in a discussion on the application of voltage stabilizers.
 They proposed a cascade of two triodes (the first one with a common cathode setup, the second one with a common grid) as a replacement for a pentode, and so the name may be assumed to be an abbreviation of "casc(aded triode amplifier having characteristics similar to, but less noisy than, a single pent)ode".
 Cascode circuits were employed in early television sets for the 'front-end' or tuner because of their low noise and wider bandwidth.

-Bipolar Junction Transistors have collector-base parasitic capacitance in the low picofarad to fractional picofarad range.
+Bipolar junction transistors have collector-base parasitic capacitance in the low picofarad to fractional picofarad range.
 The Miller effect means that when this capacitance is in the feedback path, it results in an effective input capacitance that is multiplied by the stage gain: a feedback capacitance of only 1.0 pF in a circuit with a voltage gain of 50 results in an effective input capacitance of 51 pF.
 While this can be overcome in radio frequency circuits/tuned circuits by "neutralising" feedback in opposition, it is more difficult to combat in wideband circuits such as video amplifiers, whose bandwidths range from analog television (some 5 MHz for PAL), to at least 86 MHz in the older VGA format (UXGA, 1600 × 1200, 60 Hz refresh).
 Video amplifiers cannot operate to such high frequencies with any appreciable collector-base feedback, so the cascode, with its very low effective feedback capacitance, is the design-of-choice for video amplifiers in CRT-based monitors.

+Hybrid cascode amplifiers use different device types for the lower and upper elements.
+A low-voltage device such as a bipolar junction transistor or field-effect transistor is often used as the lower transconductance element, while a higher-voltage device above it withstands large voltage swings and suppresses Miller capacitance.
+Tektronix published a theoretical analysis of tube–transistor hybrid cascode stages in the 1960s, deriving gain equations and comparing their behavior with all-tube cascodes and pentode amplifiers.
+This approach was used in commercial audio equipment; manufacturer schematics for some Music Man guitar amplifiers show a solid-state device cascoded with a vacuum tube.

+In the 1960s, MOS tetrode devices were described and analyzed as cascode structures formed from two merged MOS triodes.
+The reduced Miller effect of this configuration enabled operation at frequencies exceeding 200 MHz.
+Such devices were treated as cascode pairs in analyses of high-frequency MOS behavior.
+A later example is the BF961 dual-gate MOS tetrode, whose internal structure reflects this approach.